-What to do on Holy Island of Lindisfarne: a helpful guide to an unforgettable adventure!
+What to do on Holy Island of Lindisfarne: an ultimate guide to your Northumberland adventure!

 In the north of England, situated on the border between Scotland and England, near the River Tweed that separates the two kingdoms, nature becomes capricious.
 Over here, you find a sacred island: The Holy Island of Lindisfarne.

 Home to a population of less than 200, and located in a very remote part of Northumberland, Holy Island of Lindisfarne gets cut off twice a day from the mainland by the tide.
 This mysterious place is known for its medieval religious heritage and picturesque 16th-century castle.

 This tidal island is a hidden gem of Northumberland and one of the most magnificent places that you cannot miss when visiting England.